BrightnBubbly/stream-chat-survey/README.md

 }
 ```

-And now the grand finale, we integrate the Survey!
-Before we look at the code to call a survey, you have to have a survey to call!
+And now the grand finale, to integrate the Survey!
+Before you look at the code to call a survey, you have to have a survey to call!

 ## 3 - Integrate Survey iframe
 I'm not going to describe how to set up a new account with SurveyLegend.
 I'm confident that you can cover that on your own.
 You can also create a sample survey, free free to model it on the one I used in the post!